RoMonforte/SimpsonsAPI/README.md

 ## 🟢🌀 Episodes
-There is a total of x episodes sorted by id.
+There is a total of 9 episodes sorted by id.

 | Key     | Type    | Description |
 | :---:   | :---:   | :---:       |